dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/productizing_apps.rst

 *   Initial desired throughput (i.e., solved problems per second).

-*   Latency, size, and bandwidth for hybrid solvers.
+*   Latency, size, and bandwidth for hybrid problems.

+*   Problem size can range from about 10 MB to greater than 1 GB.

 *   Asynchronous processing because potentially long runtimes can be requested.

-*   Problem size can range from about 10 MB to greater than 1 GB.

 .. _quantum_apps_security: